bartusrm7/MemoryGame/README.md

 # MemoryGame

-MemoryGame is a interactive memory card game.
+MemoryGame is an interactive memory card game.
 User have to match pairs of cards, after matched every cards then user win.
 Game is also full responsive.

 ---